dev-sys-do/sealci/docs/arch/monitor.md

 **Config File:**
 This file is a YAML file containing the following information:

+- `configurations`: A list of configurations.

+Each configuration contains the following arguments:

 - `event`: A `string` with three available values: `commit`, `pull_request`, or `*` for all possibilities.
 - `repo_owner`: A `string` representing the GitHub repository owner's name.
 - `repo_name`: A `string` representing the name of the repository.